13 January 2019

 One of the many benefits of SMS is its ability to cut through a busy person’s day and demand their immediate attention.
 An SMS is usually opened within seconds of receipt and acted upon faster than emails or other forms of communication.

-As a rule, 24 hours before the appointment is the best time to send text reminders to customers.
+As a rule, 24 hours before the appointment is the best time to remind customers.
 This is close enough to the appointment to prevent customers from forgetting, yet gives you time to fill the appointment slot if they cancel.

 You might also want to send an additional reminder a few days before as well, but experimenting with different time frames will reveal what works best for your customers and your business.